J. Frederic Voros Jr.: Selected opinions

-Jack W. Peterson, Alan D. Allred and D. Scott Jackson were the sole shareholders of the certified public accounting firm Peterson Allred Jackson.
-In 2006, conflicts developed among the partners with Peterson alleging that Allred and Jackson attempted to "freeze out, terminate, and destroy [Peterson's] equity, employment, management, and investment expectation."
-Peterson filed for dissolution after which Jackson and Allred elected to purchase Peterson's shares in lieu of dissolution.
-Peterson, who co-founded the firm with Allred in 1984, owned 36.37% of the company.
-The parties could not reach an agreement on a fair value of the shares and took the case to trial.
-Experts for both parties each determined values for Peterson's shares with Peterson's expert valuing them at $505,625 and the expert of the remaining shareholders valuing them at $224,639.
-The court determined a "fair value" of $459,000.
-Both sides appealed.
-Judges McHugh, Voros and Roth affirmed the court's decision.
+Post-judicial career

+After retiring from the bench, Voros joined Zimmerman Booher, an appellate boutique in Salt Lake City.
+Voros represented League of Women Voters of Utah in its litigation against the Utah State Legislature in a pair of cases involving the scope of the legislature's authority to repeal citizen initiatives.
+The first case challenged the legislature's removal of a prohibition on partisan gerrymandering that had been enacted by a citizen initiative.
+The Utah Supreme Court upheld the people's right to alter or reform their state government by citizen initiative, ruling that the legislature can impair or repeal such reforms only in limited circumstances.
+The second case succeeded in voiding a ballot measure adopted by the legislature that, if adopted by voters, would have amended the Utah Constitution to give the legislature authority to repeal citizen initiatives.
+The Utah Supreme Court ruled that the constitutional amendment proposed by the legislature was not published to voters as required by the Utah Constitution and the ballot summary written by the legislature was not sufficiently clear to enable voters to express their will.

-Hymn Writing
+Hymn writing

 Voros founded the Western Hymn Writers Workshop in 2012 as a forum for hymnists in the Salt Lake City area to "sing, share, and workshop new hymns in the Christian and Mormon traditions."
 Many of Voros's hymns focus on themes of social justice and inclusion.

 Voros and Catherine A. Tibbitts won the best anthem award in the 2014 church music submission competition of the Church of Jesus Christ of Latter-day Saints for the hymn, "This Day Is a Good Day, Lord."
 Voros wrote the text and music, and Tibbitts arranged the anthem.
 Voros and Tibbitts also won an award of merit in the anthem division of the 2017 church music submission competition for the hymn "What God Calls Us To."
 Voros wrote the text and Tibbitts wrote the music.

+"This Day Is a Good Day, Lord" was included in the new hymnal "Hymns-For Home and Church" of The Church of Jesus Christ of Latter-day Saints.
+This hymn was performed by the Mormon Tabernacle Choir in the Sunday morning session of General Conference on October 5, 2025.

-Other Writings
+Other writings

 Voros wrote a children's book about the Salt Lake Temple of the Church of Jesus Christ of Latter-day Saints entitled, The Stones of the Temple, along with illustrator Kathleen B. Peterson.
 It was published in 1993 by Deseret Book Company.